Global Solidarity Accounting

 What is needed is a whole accounting system with carbon as the unit of account.
 The planet became suitable for animal life long ago when plants removed enough carbon from the atmosphere and stored it in the ground to bring down the planetary temperature to be more suitable for life.
 The global carbon budget has since largely been in balance, with animals releasing carbon dioxide and plants absorbing it, until the beginning of the industrial era.

 Extraction of fossil fuels has upset this balance, raising the carbon concentration in the atmosphere to dangerous levels.
 A proper carbon accounting system would consider the biomass of the planet and stored organic carbon in fossil deposits as the carbon capital stock.
 Plant-dominated ecosystems maintain that capital and provide ecosystem services as well.
 Excess carbon in the atmosphere is carbon debt causing global heating, and all releases of carbon dioxide and methane increase that carbon debt.
 We are living beyond our means in terms of carbon accounting.
-In this framework, countries with biological resources have the most carbon storage capital and should be valued accordingly, with incentives for environmental regeneration to increase stored carbon stock.
+In this framework, countries with biological resources have the most carbon storage capital and should be valued accordingly, with incentives to protect natural processes of carbon capture and sequestration and to support environmental regeneration to increase stored carbon stock.
 All activities that destroy biological resources or release fossil carbon are increasing carbon debt and should be penalized accordingly.

 Science can measure the amount of carbon in the atmosphere and estimate the flows corresponding to inputs and withdrawals.
-It would not be necessary to measure the total geological carbon stock.
+It would not be necessary to measure the total geological carbon stock, only amounts added and subtracted..
 The total carbon accounting system would provide the basis for quantifying national and corporate responsibilities and the corresponding payments by or to those directly responsible, especially in the private sector and civil society, generating positive and negative incentives to achieve a stable carbon balance.
 Countries with high per capita fossil energy use would pay the most, supporting climate change mitigation and adaptation in poor countries.

 Our Earth and its biosphere have three important energy systems, two powered by the sun.
 The first maintains the energy balance of the planet and its atmosphere suitable for life by receiving sunlight and radiating heat out into space, controlled by the atmosphere.
 This is a delicate balance mediated by greenhouse gases like CO2 which are transparent to incoming light and retain outgoing infrared radiation, as well as particulate matter that blocks incoming light.
 We see the effect of the latter when a volcanic eruption sends ash to the stratosphere, or if a war with atomic weapons causes a nuclear winter.
 This impacts the climate and is the subject of extensive modelling.